Harsaroop/CRUD-Appliaction/README.md

 # CRUD-Appliaction
-Succesfully made a CRUD application in SQL using SQLitestudio
+Succesfully made a CRUD application in SQL using php HTML and CSS C-CREATE
+R-READ
+U-UPDATE
+D-DELETE